abureyanahmed/GNN/README.md

 # GNN

 ## Dataset
 We provide the dataset in the "data/" folder.
+You can generate more solutions using this code: https://github.com/abureyanahmed/Kruskal_based_approximation

 ## Feed forward model
 The feed forward model is provided in the steiner_gnn.py file.